Armillary sphere: Hellenistic world and ancient Rome

 In its simplest form, consisting of a ring fixed in the plane of the equator, the armilla is one of the most ancient of astronomical instruments.
 Slightly developed, it was crossed by another ring fixed in the plane of the meridian.
 The first was an equinoctial, the second a solstitial armilla.
 Shadows were used as indices of the sun's positions, in combinations with angular divisions.
 When several rings or circles were combined representing the great circles of the heavens, the instrument became an armillary sphere.

-Armillary spheres were developed by the Hellenistic Greeks and were used as teaching tools already in the 3rd century BC.
+Armillary spheres were developed by the Hellenistic period and were used as teaching tools already in the 3rd century BC.
 In larger and more precise forms they were also used as observational instruments.
 However, the fully developed armillary sphere with nine circles perhaps did not exist until the mid-2nd century AD, during the Roman Empire.
 Eratosthenes most probably used a solstitial armilla for measuring the obliquity of the ecliptic.
 Hipparchus probably used an armillary sphere of four rings.
 The Greco-Roman geographer and astronomer Ptolemy (c.
 100) describes his instrument, the astrolabon, in his Almagest.
-It consisted of at least three rings, with a graduated circle inside of which another could slide, carrying two small tubes positioned opposite each other and supported by a vertical plumb-line.
+It consisted of at least three rings, with a graduated circle inside of which another could slide, carrying two small tubes positioned opposite each other and supported by a vertical plumbline.

 Medieval Middle East and Europe

 An armillary sphere in a painting by Florentine Italian artist Sandro Botticelli, c.
 1480.

-Persian and Arab astronomers such as Ibrahim al-Fazari and Abbas Ibn Firnas continued to build and improve on armillary spheres.
+Islamic astronomy such as Ibrahim al-Fazari and Abbas Ibn Firnas continued to build and improve on armillary spheres.
 The spherical astrolabe, a variation of both the astrolabe and the armillary sphere, was likely invented during the Middle Ages in the Middle East.
 About 550 AD, Christian philosopher John Philoponus wrote a treatise on the astrolabe in Greek, which is the earliest extant treatise on the instrument.
 The earliest description of the spherical astrolabe dates back to the Persian astronomer Nayrizi (fl.
 892–902).
 Pope Sylvester II applied the use of sighting tubes with his armillary sphere in order to fix the position of the pole star and record measurements for the tropics and equator, and used armillary spheres as a teaching device.